What are Biosimilars? How do they differ from generics?

 - For a biosimilar to be classified as “interchangeable”, the biosimilar must meet additional FDA requirements outlined in the Biologics Price Competition and Innovation Act of 2009

-- The manufacturer of the interchangeable biosimilar product must provide additional information showing that the product provides the same clinical efficacy and safety as the reference product, including the effects of switching back and forth with
+- The manufacturer of the interchangeable biosimilar product must provide additional information showing that the product provides the same clinical efficacy and safety as the reference product, including the effects of switching back and forth with the reference product

 The FDA commissioner provides an update on biosimilar policy4